Searching a PDS for terms like "water damage", "leak" and "escape of liquid" will help you find the specifics quickly.

 Shower leak insurance

 Found a pesky leak in your shower?
 Here’s how shower leak insurance can help you deal with it.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-- Whether the leak was caused by lack of maintenance (e.g. an unrepaired hole in the wall behind a shower) or happened in spite of regular maintenance
+- The leak was caused by lack of maintenance – for example, an unrepaired hole in the wall behind a shower

 Get cover for shower leaks with home insurance